Xll-ai/Xll.OpenAI.DeepSeek/AdHoc/East.West.Relations.1980.2025.md

 ## Mutliple AI-Engine Model Tactics

-- Start with Chinese Deekseek Deekseek R1 as it gives the most detail on it's thought process
+- Start with Chinese Deekseek Deekthink R1 Reasoning Model as it gives the most detail on it's thought process
-- Feed results into into Perplexity (Google) and Perpexity GPT4o
+- Feed results into into Perplexity (Google) and OpenAI ChatGPT GPT4o
 - Tablute results and compare
-- Feed all of this into GTPo3 Fast Reasoning Model
+- Feed all of this into OpenAI Chat-GPTo3 (Fast Reasoning Model)